cfujiname/CV/README.md

 | [Bank Tech Test](https://github.com/cfujiname/bank-tech-test "Bank Tech Test")          | Individual project aiming to analise coding process | Ruby, Rspec |
 | [MakersBnB](https://github.com/cfujiname/makersbnb "MakersBnB")              | Airbnb Clone - First Group Project aiming to understand how to team work is done in the Dev world, with standups and retros, team principles and code reviews in a daily basis    | Ruby, Rspec, PostgreSQL, Bootstrap, HTML/CSS              |

+# Education

+#### Makers Academy (August 2020 to November 2020)

+• OOP, TDD/BDD, MVC, DDD
+- OOP principles enabled us students to write clean and structured programs
+- The course focuses on TDD/BDD from the very beginning, where all the challenges need to be tested before implemented
+- MVC and CRC diagrams were tools used to work in solo and group projects
+- For group projects, we used DDD to better understand customer needs and create programs that would react well to changes over time

+• Agile/XP
+- All concepts used in Pair Programming and Group Projects to promote a good working environment and full understanding of the project

+• Ruby, Rails, JavaScript, jQuery, React, SQL
+- Most used languages and technologies during the course.
+Please see [projects](#projects) for more

+• RSpec, Jasmine, ReactDom, React Testing Library
+- Testing environments used during the course to sucessfully TDD/BDD

+#### Le Cordon Bleu London - March 2012 to December 2012

+• Diploma de Patisserie
+• Learning classic french pastry from scratch, having no previous knowledge

+#### FAE Business School (Brazil) / FH Muenster (Germany) - 2001 to 2007

+• International Businesses
+• Moving from Brazil to Germany to finish my studies.

 # Experience